Monmouth County NJ Swimming Pool Accident Attorneys

 For every child who dies as a result of drowning, five others will require emergency medical treatment for nonfatal injuries.
 Although the average hospitalization rate is 6 percent for all unintentional injuries, 50 percent of drowning victims who receive emergency medical attention require hospitalization and further treatment.

 About one-fifth of all children who seek emergency treatment after a drowning incident suffer a traumatic brain injury.
 Other common injuries that result from drowning events include difficulties with memory, learning impairments, and paralysis.
-Clearly, the results of an oversight in pool safety can be catastrophic, if not deadly.
+Clearly, the results of oversight in pool safety can be catastrophic, if not deadly.

 Legal Requirements for New Jersey Swimming Pool Owners

 New Jersey law with regard to swimming pools falls within the broader categorization of premises liability.
 Essentially, premises liability law requires property owners to implement necessary measures to protect the safety and security of all individuals who pass through their properties for a legitimate purpose.
 This protects visitors, patrons, customers, employees, and even passers-by on both public and private property.
-The majority of swimming pool accidents occur at private residences, while the remainder occur at public facilities such as community pools, sports clubs, and even hotels and resorts.
+The majority of swimming pool accidents occur at private residences, while the remainder occurs at public facilities such as community pools, sports clubs, and even hotels and resorts.
 All of these property owners are required to abide by certain requirements that are associated with the pools within their premises.
 Among their obligations, they must:

 - Install fencing around the entire pool